![]() |

 The following narrative, from the blog "Birding Abroad", relates more

-of the latest news:
+about the news:

 Recent sightings of unidentified storm petrels in Seno Reloncavi, south